hexd9/Module-Challenge-1/README.md

 ## Usage

-To use this webpage you can direct your attention to the navigation bar where you can  click on any of the subjects and be directed to the description of each subject.
-Website has been updated for search engine optimization and accessibility.
+In order to navigate this webpage, simply access the navigation bar and click on any of the available subjects.
+This will direct you to a detailed description of each topic.
+It is worth noting that the website has been recently updated to enhance its accessibility and search engine optimization capabilities.

 https://hexd9.github.io/Module-Challenge-1/